-Following are some general terms which are commonly used with solar energy:
+Following are some general terms that are commonly used with solar energy:

 1. Solar Constant

-The solar constant is the energy from the Sun, per unit time, received on a unit area of the surface perpendicular to the radiation, in space at the earth’s mean distance the Sun.
+The solar constant is the energy from the Sun, per unit time, received on a unit area of the surface perpendicular to the radiation, in space at the Earth’s mean distance from the Sun.

 2. Beam Radiation